Maribojoc Church: Sacristy and convent

 The sacristy was located behind the sanctuary.
 Another passageway lead from the sanctuary to the church convent.
 Unlike other churches, the convent of Maribojoc, built under the second term of Father Fernando Rubio, was attached to the back of the church and parallel to the epistle transept, forming a continuous "I" pattern instead of the usual "L" pattern.
 The convent was a traditional bahay-na-bato, with its ground floor made of stone and the second floor made of contemporary materials.
 Parts of the convent were used as the St. Vincent Institute, a school and the church museum, which housed liturgical objects, old canonical books (Bautizos, Defuociones, Casamientos, Actas), relics of St. Vincent Ferrer and another relic of the Holy Cross brought by Father Soriano, SJ from Jerusalem.
 Another stone stairway at the back of the convent, finished in 1864, connected the downtown to the port and led to an octagonal tower.

-2013 Bohol earthquake

-One of the largest earthquakes to hit Bohol struck the island at 8:12 AM on October 15, 2013.
-The center of the M7.2 earthquake was near Sagbayan, Bohol.
-Centuries-old churches in Bohol, including the churches in Baclayon, Dauis, Dimiao, Loay, Loboc, Loon and Maribojoc, declared as National Cultural Treasures, were damaged.
-Major damage was observed at the churches of Maribojoc and Loon.
-Both churches were left in rubble, having been totally destroyed.
-At Maribojoc Church only the image of the Sacred Heart of Jesus that remained standing in front of the church.